sdss/desiutil/README.rst

 desiutil
 ========

-This is a fork of the desiutil repo for use with LVM.
+**Deprecated for LVM developement until further notice.**  This is a fork of the desiutil repo for use with LVM.

 Introduction
 ============